 Carnlough Harbour – Braavos

-In Game of Thrones, Carnlough Harbour appeared in episode 7 of season 6.
+In Game of Thrones, Carnlough Harbour appeared in Season 6 Episode 7 (“The Broken Man”).
 After being attacked by the Waif, Arya falls into the Canal of Braavos.
 We see her emerging up a series of steps, which can be seen in Carnlough Harbour.
+(The chase and cavern confrontation that follow are in Episode 8 at a different setting.)
 Included on this tour.

 Galboly – Runestone, Vale of Arryn